-“I tell (Toler) all the time, he has the tools to be a great cornerback and I just keep telling him you got to believe in it," safety Antoine Bethea said.
+"I tell (Toler) all the time, he has the tools to be a great cornerback and I just keep telling him you got to believe in it," safety Antoine Bethea said.
 "Last week he had an interception, this week, forced fumble and a fumble recovery.
 He's doing some great things for us."

 Following the Colts 27-6 win, Toler carried out the message the secondary showed during pregame introductions.

 Any credit for the turnover was deflected, as Toler talked about the presence of LaRon Landry and Bethea making things easier for the Colts cornerbacks.

 "With (Landry) and Antoine (Bethea), they take a lot off me.
 I know Vontae (Davis) would say the same thing.
 Just them two guys, they're helping out anyway they can.
 They pretty much let you play aggressive knowing that they're going to have your back."